vasudevanv/oxford-infomm-iep-networks/README.md

 * [networkx](https://networkx.org/)
 * [openpnm](http://openpnm.org/)

-## Note
+## Notes
-All code presented is for illustration purpose only.
+* All code presented is for illustration purpose only.
 It is not optimized to run on large system sizes.

+* In case of any questions/issues please reach out.